MicrosoftDocs/azure-reference-other/studio-module-reference/execute-python-script.md

 ## Module overview

-This article describes how to use the **Execute Python Script** module in Azure Machine Learning Studio (classic) to run Python code.
+This article describes how to use the **Execute Python Script** module in Machine Learning Studio (classic) to run Python code.
 For more information about the architecture and design principles of Python in Studio (classic), see [the following article.](/azure/machine-learning/classic/execute-python-scripts)

 With Python, you can perform tasks that aren't currently supported by existing Studio (classic) modules such as: